Setting Up a MedusaJS Project with Coolify

 A step-by-step guide to setting up a MedusaJS project with Coolify.

-Coolify is an open-source self-hosting platform that simplifies hosting and managing applications.
-Coolify allows developers to host their projects on their own servers without dealing with the setup and management of infrastructure.
+Coolify is an open-source self-hosting platform that simplifies the hosting and management of applications.
+With Coolify, developers can host their projects on their own servers without worrying about setting up and managing the infrastructure.

-Combining MedusaJS and Coolify facilitates efficient development, deployment, and management of e-commerce projects.
+The combination of MedusaJS and Coolify enables efficient development, deployment, and management of e-commerce projects.
 In this blog post, I present a step-by-step guide to setting up a MedusaJS project with Coolify.

 Prerequisites

-Before we begin, ensure the following prerequisites are met to follow this tutorial:
+Before we begin, a few prerequisites must be met to follow this tutorial:

-- A server with Coolify already installed.
-If Coolify is not installed yet, you can find the installation guide on the official website.
+• A server with Coolify already installed.
+If Coolify is not yet installed, you can find the installation guide on the official website.

 Preparation (Optional)

-Before setting up MedusaJS, we need to install and configure the required databases since the database credentials will be needed during the setup.
+Before setting up MedusaJS, we need to install and configure the required databases, as the database credentials will be needed during setup.

 On Windows with WSL: